harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   This issue is fixed in the Harness Delegate version 79307 by passing the context correctly from the SCM service to the Git service.

-- Made code enhancements to not disable triggers if validation fails during runtime.
+- Made code enhancements to prevent disabling triggers if validation fails during runtime.
 (CDS-68168, ZD-43588)

   Triggers were automatically disabled if Harness failed to fetch templates when validating a pipeline trigger.
 This was the expected behavior as Harness disables the trigger if pipeline validation fails.